Seattle, WA – The Perfect Place to Attend an Arts College

 As a gateway to a vibrant community with a rich history of arts, culture, and industry, Seattle is the perfect city for a burgeoning artist.
 Though Seattle’s beginnings as a true frontier town were guided by port development, an industry of logging and mills, our founder, Nellie Cornish, helped usher in its future as a hub for the arts through her commitment to training artists—building a school that would integrate itself as a vital part of the unique arts and culture scene fundamental to Seattle’s identity.

-Seattle’s history as the birthplace of grunge still clings to the soul of every Generation Xer and millennial living in the Emerald City.
-But Seattle’s musical history stretches back even further to John Cage and Jimi Hendrix.
-Following the grunge scene, an ecosystem of thriving punk, hardcore, and indie communities birthed the bands Fleet Foxes, Sunny Day Real Estate, Minus the Bear, the Fall of Troy, Deep Sea Diver, Gatsbys American Dream, Death Cab for Cutie, Pedro the Lion, Botch, 764-Hero, and Modest Mouse.
+Seattle is typically known as the birthplace of grunge, but Seattle’s musical history stretches back even further to John Cage and Jimi Hendrix.
+In the past few decades, the local music ecosystem of thriving punk, indie, and DIY communities birthed bands/artists such as Brandi Carlile, Fleet Foxes, Sleater-Kinney, Jay Park, Sunny Day Real Estate, ODESZA, Minus the Bear, the Fall of Troy, Deep Sea Diver, Gatsbys American Dream, Death Cab for Cutie, Pedro the Lion, Botch, Modest Mouse, and many more!

 With its rich history, Seattle is a perfect city for an art school.
 Cornish is surrounded by dozens of theaters, museums, music venues, and galleries, as well as design firms, production companies, and creative agencies.
 With iconic Seattle landmarks, vast forests, mountains, and bodies of water as our backdrop, there’s no end for inspiration and exploration.